kazajhodo/pssh/README.md

 ### Adding Alias
-For instance go into ~/.zsh/aliases.zsh and add an alias line. alias whatyoutypeintoterminaltoexecutealias='~/directory/directory/filename.sh'
+For instance go into ~/.zsh/aliases.zsh and add an alias line.

+`alias whatyoutypeintoterminaltoexecutealias='~/directory/directory/filename.sh'`

 ### Reload Sourcefile To Load New Alias
-Then reload source so your new alias is registered in your termial instance: source ~/.zsh/aliases.zsh
+Then reload source so your new alias is registered in your termial instance:
+  `source ~/.zsh/aliases.zsh`

 ### Execute
-Then if you type 'whatyoutypeintoterminaltoexecutealias' into terminal, the script will be executed.
+Then if you type `whatyoutypeintoterminaltoexecutealias` into terminal, the script will be executed.

 For usage instruction pass the '-help' parameter.